Meet Philipa , Chris & Yvette of the Resource Therapy Institute Australia

 We can thank Disney Pixar for a really clever take on our ‘Parts’ .Watch the movie Inside out here for a fun way to discover our different parts.
 Perhaps you can relate!

-Resource Therapy was developed by Professor Gordon Emmerson combining his knowledge of psychology and client experience.
+Resource Therapy was developed by Professor Gordon Emmerson combining his knowledge of psychology, Ego State Therapy, Hypnosis and client experience.

 In a therapeutic setting Resource Therapy (RT) is a finely crafted tool of precision that gives therapists the most direct access to the part of the personality that is experiencing the presenting issue and provides effective intervention methods in order to resolve them efficiently.